-A table listing placement test score ranges and corresponding recommended English, mathematics, and reading courses is available in the Advising Office.
+Students are notified of their Skills Self-Assessment results when those assessments are completed and should be brought in when meeting with an Academic Advisor.
 Students may need to enroll in developmental courses to help gain the academic skills necessary for success at the college level.